toyota-connected/flutter-desktop/README.md

 # Linux Pigeon Sandbox

-This is a sandbox to experiement with Pigeon based plugins on Linux.
+This is a sandbox to experiment with Pigeon-based plugins on Linux.

 Checkout this repo and run